 What is lard?

 Lard, on the other hand, is pig fat either treated to eliminate the impurities or untreated in its natural state.
 Its smoke point is reached at 188ºC as opposed to 200°C for suet, but aside from that they are very similar and can be used interchangeably.
 Lard is used for making mince pies and Christmas pudding.
-It’s also often substituted for butter in pastry making as it produces flakier pastry, on the other hand it doesn’t have the wonderful rich taste.
+It’s also often substituted for butter in pastry making as it produces flakier pastry, on the other hand it doesn’t have the wonderful rich taste of butter.
+You can see lard on sale at the main market in Riga in the featured image at the top of this post.
+Lard is used to make lardy cake – go here for more on that.

 Main supplier of suet